 Why are practitioners branching out into holistic services?

 Across the United States, practitioners are responding to the growing demand from current patients for holistic services.
-For example, practitioners who are state-licensed in fields such as chiropractic, massage therapy, naturopathy and counseling want to start offering more holistic therapies such as essential oils, cupping, energy medicine, functional health and cranial sacral therapy.
+For example, practitioners who are state-licensed in fields such as chiropractic, massage therapy, naturopathy and counseling want to start offering more holistic therapies such as essential oils, reiki, energy healing, nutrition and herbal remedies, functional health and wellness, and many others.

 Can state-licensed practitioners offer holistic health services within their existing practice?